HarperDB/documentation/docs/applications/caching.md

 	get() {
 		let post = await (await fetch(`http://my-blog-server/${this.getId()}`).json());
 		for (let comment of comments) {
-			Comment.put(comment, this); // save this comment as part of our current context and transaction }
+			await Comment.put(comment, this); // save this comment as part of our current context and transaction }
 		return post;
 	}